Licensing Guides

 Exam Questions and Time Limits: The Master Plumber/Gas Fitter and the Journeyman Plumber/Gas Fitter examinations are each made up of 100 questions and have a time limit of 240 minutes.
 They will cover:

 The exams are open-book.
-There is a detailed list in the Candidate Information Bulletin of the references allowed in the testing room.
+PSI provides a detailed list of the references allowed in the testing room.
 You must receive at least a 70% to pass the exam.

 Fees: Each exam costs $65.
 Payment can be made by money order, certified check, cashier’s check, personal check, or company check made payable to PSI.
 Cash is not accepted.
 Include your name and/or Social Security number on your money order or check to ensure that your fee is properly assigned.